hellerve/blog/wip/A_Big_Family.md

 It was a little overwhelming.
 Koala had such a big family, and while none of them expected him to know all the names, he remembered most of them—and he didn’t want to offend anyone in particular.
-Koala’s fifteen cousins all lined up in a row to sing a little Koala tune while the elder Koala bears took care of the food—eucalyptus wrapped in eucalyptus, with eucalyptus dressing.
+Koala’s eleven cousins all lined up in a row to sing a little Koala tune while the elder Koala bears took care of the food—eucalyptus wrapped in eucalyptus, with eucalyptus dressing.
 It was quite the party.